 Each property that will be owned by us through our Operating Partnership upon the completion of this offering, the concurrent CTO private placement and the formation transactions is currently owned indirectly by CTO through property owning subsidiaries.
 We refer to these property owning subsidiaries and CTO collectively as the "ownership entities."
-CTO and certain ownership entities have entered into purchase and sale agreements with us or our Operating Partnership, pursuant to which they will sell, and we or our Operating Partnership will purchase, 15 of the 20 properties in our initial portfolio for aggregate cash consideration of \$ million.
-In addition, CTO and certain ownership entities have entered into a contribution agreement with our Operating Partnership, pursuant to which they will contribute to our Operating Partnership the remaining five properties in our initial portfolio for an aggregate of OP units, which have an initial value of \$ based on the mid-point of the price range set forth on the front cover of this prospectus.
+CTO and certain ownership entities have entered into a purchase and sale agreement with us, pursuant to which they will sell, and we will purchase, 15 of the 19 properties in our initial portfolio for aggregate cash consideration of \$ million.
+In addition, CTO and certain ownership entities have entered into a contribution agreement with our Operating Partnership, pursuant to which they will contribute to our Operating Partnership the remaining four properties in our initial portfolio for an aggregate of OP units, which have an initial value of \$ based on the mid-point of the price range set forth on the front cover of this prospectus.
 These transactions will close substantially concurrently with the completion of this offering and the concurrent CTO private placement.
 See "Structure and Formation of Our Company-Formation Transactions."